The Training Unit is commanded by Captain Matt Hurst

 The Training Division of the Cobb County Police Department consists of four sections: mandate training, weapons training, field training and advanced training.

-The mandate training section administers two police recruit schools each calendar year.
+The mandate training section administers recruit schools each calendar year.
 The recruit training session is non-residential but is conducted in a paramilitary style of discipline, with high performance and conduct standards.
-The expanded basic course consists of about 23 weeks of training, which includes scenario/practical exercise days.
+The expanded basic course consists of about 27 weeks of training, which includes scenario/practical exercise days.
 These hours are far and above the state requirement of 408 hours.
 Recruits are challenged academically, physically, and mentally on a daily basis.
 Recruits are required to participate in a rigorous fitness program intended to develop the cardiovascular, muscular and mental strength.
 Students will be trained with the latest tactics and equipment by some of the most proficient instructors and subject matter experts in the state.
 In order to graduate, recruits will have to pass multiple academic and practical tests in a variety of police science topics.
 After the academy, recruit officers are trained by a field training officer for about 14 weeks.
 The new police officer will be prepared to meet all challenges while serving the Cobb County community with pride and professionalism.

 The weapons training sections instructs all officers in firearms, chemical, less lethal, and other such weapon usage and certification.
 Each officer spends at least two days a year in firearms training.